1. HOME

 • valued.

-Image: painting of a large family at dinner.
+Image: portrait of a family at dinner.
 Text overlay: how to give a speech to welcome someone new to your family.

 The speech also sticks to the SSS rule: short, simple and sincere.